statox/blog/src/posts/2021/11/eleventy_secrets.md

 Then it asks for a password which will be used to encrypt/decrypt the volume.
 I used a strong password as my encrypted files will be available to anyone on Github I don't want the password to be easily brute forced.
 (If you do the same thing, _please_ go with 50+ characters and use a password manager instead of your brain or a post-it note)

 Once this is done a new file is created in the secret repository holding the configuration for next `encfs` invocations.
-From now on and until I unmount the clear directory everything new file I create in it will be stored encrypted in the secret directory.
+From now on and until I unmount the clear directory every new file I create in it will be stored encrypted in the secret directory.

 ### Adding some wrappers